Set piece

 In film production, a set piece is a scene or sequence of scenes whose execution requires complex logistical planning and considerable expenditure of money.

+Origin and usage of the term

+In its original meaning, the term is used to label scenes that require a whole new set of stage scenery to be built.
+Most early movies were shot in large studios, with potentially expensive sets.
+When a screenplay would require a new set to be built, filmmakers would often make the scene a high point of the movie, to justify the expense.
+According to Adam O'Brien, a set piece is "a sequence in a film when we are invited to appreciate (if not consciously consider) the logistical efforts of the filmmaking process, including design, performance and recording."

-The term is often also used more broadly to describe a sequence in which the film-maker's elaborate planning is considered to allow for the maximum pay-off for the audience, such as a thrilling action sequence or awe-inspiring science-fiction sequence.
+The term is often used broadly to describe a sequence in which the film-maker's elaborate planning is considered to allow for the maximum pay-off for the audience, such as a thrilling action sequence or awe-inspiring science-fiction sequence.
 The term is often used to describe any scenes that are so essential to a film that they could not be edited out or skipped in the shooting schedule without seriously detracting from the enjoyability, intensity, impact, coherence or memorability of the finished work.
 Often, screenplays are written around a list of such set pieces, particularly in high-budget "event movies".
 The term is sometimes extended to refer to cinematic portions in video games.